maremoto/snips-app-safe/README.md

 This is an app to provide basic assistance to old or somehow impaired people at home, using the dialog features of the snips platform.

-With the hotword "hey Snips" the assistant starts to listen and initiates its procedure.
+- With the hotword "hey Snips" the assistant starts to listen and initiates its procedure.
-You can ask the voice assistant for help, or press the emergency button.
+- You can ask the voice assistant for help, or just press the emergency button.
-The assistant will then ask you who to call among the contacts, or if the alarm should be raised.
+- The assistant will require who to call among the contacts, or if the alarm should be raised.
-If no answer is provided, the alarm will raise automatically and the default contact will be called.
+- If no answer is provided, the alarm will raise automatically and the default contact will be called.

 ### Intents